joshbruce/fourth-earth-raw/public/extensions/content.md

 1. Allow for flexibility to widen roleplay potential; sometimes a character may run into that one character they want to kill despite morality.
 2. Establish a default and let players specify when they are going against the default to maintain flow.
 3. Consider whether there is a cost to choosing one over the other; do characters develop something like post-traumatic-stress, for example?

+## Re-roll

+Sometimes the dice don't cooperate and players would like a way to modify their roll.

+One method would be to re-roll an entire pool (even if only one).
+Another method would be to allow re-rolling one particular die within a pool; criticality or complications, for example.

+The main recommendation here is that it should come at a cost to the player.

+Fourth Earth RAW has many ways to incorporate this cost; battery or proficiency points, for example.
+If you're using something equivalent to money, that could also be used.
+Or, you could come up with some other type of token specifically for such an endeavor that is rewarded on using a different mechanism than any of those.